-Kenosha Pubic Library’s “RIG” – an acronym that stands for Reading is Great, the nickname a result from a city-wide contest- was the last of the tractor-trailers.
+In the 60s and 70s, it wasn’t uncommon for a bookmobile to be a 40-foot-long, 18-wheeler tractor-trailer.
+Increased regulations in the 80s meant that such vehicles could only be driven by a licensed trucker, putting the era of these massive libraries-on-wheels to an end.
+Kenosha Pubic Library’s “RIG” – an acronym for Reading-is-Great, the nickname a result from a city-wide contest- was the last of the tractor-trailers.
 KPL purchased the AMC truck and Great Dane trailer for $92,000 in 1987 (the AMC was later replaced by an International Harvester).
 The 40-foot trailer was the last bookmobile in the country to be pulled by a semi.
 It could carry up to 10,000 items and was powered by a propane generator.
-KPL replaced the 18-wheeler with a bus in 2004, which included three laptop computers and an awning.
+KPL replaced the 18-wheeler with a bus in 2004, which carried three laptops and an awning.

 Kenosha’s new bookmobile, 2004.
 Photo, Kenosha News.